 We invited some couple friends over for a family game night and they brought this card game along.
 The adults played something I don’t remember in the kitchen, and the kids howled with laughter in the living room playing this one.
 I’m not sure what happened, but we found the cards under couches and in crevices for weeks afterward.

 Kids Against Maturity has been getting rave review, but it’s rated 10+ for some potty humor and innuendos.
 It’s the kid version of Cards Against Humanity.

-We played Stuff Happens at a neighborhood gathering, and it was pretty hilarious.
-It’s a good social game for tweens and teens to play on their own or with adults.
+We played Stuff Happens at a neighborhood gathering, and it was a pretty hilarious game.
+It’s a good game for tweens and teens to play on their own or with adults.
 You try to guess how the game rates bad scenarios from “hangnail” to “seated behind someone puking on a roller coaster.”
 The only downside is if you play enough, you’ll start to learn the scores of your favorite horrible situations.

 Codenames was a big hit with our word nerd family.
 You lay out a grid of random words and look for ways to connect certain words so your teammates can guess which words are “yours.”
 When we played, everyone playing knew each other fairly well, so the inside jokes used to win the game added an extra layer of fun.
 But you don’t need to know anything about your teammates or competitors to enjoy it.

-Pictionary is the classic game we grew up with reimagined – players “draw” in the air and see it on a screen.
+Pictionary is the classic game we grew up with reimagined.
+In the modern classic, – players “draw” in the air and see it on a screen.